DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-08-10-helping-users-improve-the-application-process.md

 The courses are listed alphabetically by course name.
 The course name and code will both be displayed.

-If a course has a partner organisation, it’s shown under the course name as grey hint text.
+If a course has a partner organisation, it’s shown under the course name as grey text.

 ## Future considerations

-At the moment the application data export and HESA export works across multiple organisations.
+At the moment the application data export and HESA export work across multiple organisations.

 In future these pages will be scoped to a single organisation like the status of active applications report.

-## Screenshots

-Data export page without link to HESA
-Status of active applications report (maybe with and without partner hint text)

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({